128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-lowest     Order interfaces from lowest to highest qualifying QP value. highest    Order interfaces from highest to lowest qualifying QP value.
+- lowest: Order interfaces from lowest to highest qualifying QP value.
+- highest: Order interfaces from highest to lowest qualifying QP value.

 ## `configure authority service-policy required-qp`